 Peanut-Sauced Veggies and Noodles

-Cook the pasta and frozen vegetable blend right in the same pot of water, drain, then dress with a simple homemade peanut sauce.
+Cook the pasta and frozen vegetable blend in the same pot of water, drain, then dress with a simple homemade peanut sauce.
 Top with fresh mint and crushed red pepper if you please (we do!), and the 20-minute pasta toss is ready to go.

 Squash and Curried Noodle Soup